 During oophorectomy surgery you'll receive anesthetics to put you in a sleep-like state.
 You won't be awake during the procedure.

-- Surgery using one large incision.
-During a traditional (open) oophorectomy, the surgeon makes an incision in your abdomen to access your ovaries.
+- Laparotomy.
+In this surgical approach, the surgeon makes one long incision in your lower abdomen to access your ovaries.
 The surgeon separates each ovary from the blood supply and tissue that surrounds it and removes the ovary.

 Laparoscopic oophorectomy may also be robotically assisted in certain cases.
 During robotic surgery, the surgeon watches a 3-D monitor and uses hand controls that allow finer movement of the surgical tools.

 Whether your oophorectomy is an open, laparoscopic or robotic procedure depends on your situation.
 Laparoscopic or robotic oophorectomy usually offers quicker recovery, less pain and a shorter hospital stay.
 But these procedures aren't appropriate for everyone, and in some cases, surgery that begins as laparoscopic may need to be converted to an open procedure during the operation.

 After an oophorectomy, you can expect to: